jnschurig/enkibot-prime-st/README.md

 * !Blue magic spellbook and aquisition
 * Chemist !Mix resources
 * Multi-class selection and live updates to the hint content
-* Debug option for viewing all class hints
 * Raw output with copy option and save-to-file button
-* Search option for filtering content

 ## Sources